Thomas L. Solhjem: Education

 Solhjem received a Bachelors of Arts in Pastoral Counseling and Specialized Ministries from North Central University in 1982.
 He completed a Masters of Divinity with Bethel Theological Seminary in 1988, and holds a second master's degree in Military Strategic Studies.

 Military career

 Solhjem began his military career in 1974 with the 82nd Combat Engineer Battalion.
-After serving on active duty for two years, he transferred to the Army Reserve, where he remained for fourteen years.
+After serving on active duty for two years, he transferred to the Army Reserve, where he remained for twelve years.
 After finishing his Masters of Divinity, he accessioned as an active duty chaplain in 1988.